hongsj1022/K8S/clustering/README.md

-# How can we cluster the nodes with k8s
+# How can we cluster the nodes with k8s??

+## Node configuration